williamhc/PG13/docs/using_git.md

   2. Next > Link additional Source > [Find your cloned repo]
   3. Finish > Finish

 4. That's it.
-You're almost done.
-Now you have to solve the issue of the org.eclipse.wb.swt.SWTResourceManager problem
+You should be done.

 Using Git
 =================